nixworks/public/news/2010/11/5/index.md

 ##### Government of Norway
 ### [The Government of Norway demands an explanation from the US Government on reports that the US embassy in Oslo conducted illegal surveillance on Norwegian citizens for more than ten years. ](/news/2010/11/5/the-government-of-norway-demands-an-explanation-from-the-us-government-on-reports-that-the-us-embassy-in-oslo-conducted-illegal-surveillance.md)
-_Context: Government of Norway, United States, Government of the United States, Norway, Oslo_
+_Context: Government of Norway, United States, Oslo, Norway, Government of the United States_

 ##### Peru
 ### [A Peruvian judge orders that United States born militant Lori Berenson be released from prison in Lima. ](/news/2010/11/5/a-peruvian-judge-orders-that-united-states-born-militant-lori-berenson-be-released-from-prison-in-lima.md)
-_Context: Lori Berenson, Peru, United States, Lima_
+_Context: Lima, Peru, Lori Berenson, United States_

 ##### Mexico
 ### [Mexican drug cartel leader Ezequiel Cardenas Guilln is shot dead by Mexican security forces in Matamoros following a gun fight of several hours. ](/news/2010/11/5/mexican-drug-cartel-leader-ezequiel-cardenas-guillen-is-shot-dead-by-mexican-security-forces-in-matamoros-following-a-gun-fight-of-several-h.md)
-_Context: drug cartel, Matamoros, Ezequiel Cardenas Guilln, Mexico_
+_Context: Ezequiel Cardenas Guilln, drug cartel, Matamoros, Mexico_

 ##### Oakland, California
 ### [Violent protests occur in Oakland, California following Johannes Mehserle receiving two years jail for the shooting of Oscar Grant on the Bay Area Rapid Transit system with Oakland police chief Anthony Batts expecting to make 150 arrests. ](/news/2010/11/5/violent-protests-occur-in-oakland-california-following-johannes-mehserle-receiving-two-years-jail-for-the-shooting-of-oscar-grant-on-the-ba.md)